PRODUCTS & INNOVATION

 "It was the scariest moment of my life," says Duckworth, who was diagnosed with type 1 diabetes when she was 10 years old.
 Having grown up as a competitive figure skater, she decided in college to train for and compete in her first marathon.
 It was a goal on her bucket list, and she wasn't going to let her type 1 diabetes hold her back.

 She tested her blood sugar regularly, before, during and after her runs – generally about a dozen times per day.
 Her doctor called her a "supertester."
 But it wasn't always enough to keep her blood sugar levels in a healthy range.

 That early morning rescue taught her an important lesson.
 "I learned the hard way that managing blood sugar, especially when exercising, is an exact science," says Duckworth, who currently works at the Children’s National Medical Center and is about to start medical school.
 Last year, she served as a National Institutes of Health research fellow.
 "You are always the science experiment."

 Since that scary training run, Duckworth has put four marathons under her running belt, and in 2015, ran the Boston Marathon using the Abbott FreeStyle Lite blood glucose meter.
-Now, she's training for her second Boston Marathon on April 16, 2018, but in a revolutionary new way.
+Now, she trains for marathons in a revolutionary new way.

 During runs, she no longer pricks her finger*, Instead, she waves a handheld device over a sensor about the size of two stacked quarters worn on the back of her upper arm.
 Her glucose measurement immediately appears on the device reader, along with information about how her glucose has been trending and where it's forecasted to go.